Good Medicine - Medical School II

 "I think that makes the decision pretty clear," Sophia declared.

-There was consensus, and after our wonderful meal, the gang headed to the theater.
+There was consensus, and after our wonderful meal, the gang headed to the theatre.
 We all loved the movie, and when it finished, we went for ice cream before Elizaveta and I headed home to get to bed.
 We could sleep in on Saturday, as Kim and Sticks were both on vacation, so there was no band practice.

 July 27, 1987, McKinley, Ohio

-On Monday morning, I went to Doctor Roth’s office to turn in the proposal.
-We were on-call, and I had permission from Doctor Taylor to go upstairs.
+On Monday morning, I went to Doctor Roth's office to turn in the proposal.
+We were on call, and I had permission from Doctor Taylor to go upstairs.

 "Doctor Gibbs agreed to endorse the proposal," I said, "but she's very concerned about how Doctor Northrup will respond."

-“That’s a fight between the Chiefs,” Doctor Roth replied.
-“And we Indians have to let it play out.
-I have Doctor Getty ready to endorse it, though we don’t know what his Chief will do.
-Doctor McKnight is totally on board and he’s master of his domain.
+"That's a fight between the Chiefs," Doctor Roth replied.
+"And we Indians have to let it play out.
+I have Doctor Getty ready to endorse it, though we don't know what his Chief will do.
+Doctor McKnight is totally on board, and he's master of his domain.
 And we have eighteen months to get this done.
-I’m going to guess you’re still leaning towards emergency medicine if this doesn’t go through.”
+I'm going to guess you're still leaning towards emergency medicine if this doesn't go through."

 "You guess correctly, but I have over a year before I schedule interviews."